 Bulletproof musician uses MemberPress to power its course offerings, which include live group coaching sessions, private coaching, and self-paced courses.

-With a music lessons membership site like Bulletproof Musician, students can choose their preferred levels of membership, and access your music lessons or practice tips at times that suit them.
-You could even create entire online music courses.
-All of this is possible with MemberPress.
+When you create an online music school like Bulletproof Musician or The Ken Tamplin Vocal Academy, students can choose their preferred levels of membership, and access music lessons or practice tips at times that suit them.

-How to Start a Membership Site for Music Lessons (In 5 Steps)
+How to Start an Online Music School (In 7 Steps)

-Once you've got your WordPress site ready to go, you can follow the five steps below to turn it into a membership portal, using our own MemberPress plugin.
+Once you’ve got your WordPress site ready to go, you can follow the 7 steps below to turn it into a legit online music school business using MemberPress.

 Step 1: Purchase and Install the MemberPress Plugin